 Model-predicted PCB concentrations within the surface of the cover (0 to 10 cm) were compared to the total PCB surface RAL (12 mg/kg OC) throughout the 100-year simulations.
-Table K4-2 shows the range of cover configurations (thickness and amendment content) and the time before the surface PCB RAL of 12 mg/kg OC is predicted to be exceeded for each configuration.
-Model results indicate that at both locations, a 12-inch cover with 1% TOC or a 6-inch cover with 1.5% TOC would be sufficient to maintain the PCB concentration in the surface of the cover at values less than 12 mg/kg OC for more than 100 years for both Darcy flux scenarios.
-Amendments such as granular activated carbon (GAC) could be added to the cover material to achieve the equivalent of 1% to 1.5% TOC within the cover, if necessary.
-GAC has been shown to be at least 10 times more sorptive than other sources of TOC for PCBs (Arp et al. 2009, Hale et al. 2010); therefore, a conservative minimum dose of 1% GAC by weight, to ensure even distribution of GAC throughout the cover, would provide greater sorptive capacity than the required 1% to 1.5% TOC.
-The results of this evaluation ignore the impacts of future sedimentation.
-As described in Section 2.3.2, sedimentation, even at a modestly low rate, can have a large impact on the future surface sediment concentrations.
-Therefore, the results of this evaluation are conservative and represent a worst-case scenario.
+Table K4-2 shows the range of cover configurations (thickness and amendment content) and the time before the surface sediment PCB RAL of 12 mg/kg OC is predicted to be exceeded for each configuration.
+Model results indicate that at both locations, a 12-inch cover with 1% TOC or a 6-inch cover with 1.5% TOC would be sufficient to maintain the PCB concentration in the surface of the cover at values less than the 12 mg/kg OC RAL for more than 100 years for both Darcy flux scenarios.